Understanding Optimal Pressure Levels for Efficient Heating Systems

 b.
 Heat Exchanger: Transfers heat from the burner to the water or steam.

 c.
-Burner: Ignites and combusts fuel (such as natural gas, oil, or biomass) to produce heat.
+Burner: This device ignites and combusts fuel (natural gas, oil, or biomass) to produce heat.

 d.
 Pump: Circulates water or steam throughout the system.